-For amounts not properly deposited or not deposited on time, the penalty rates are shown next.
+For amounts not properly or timely deposited, the penalty rates are as follows.

 Penalty Charged for 2% Deposits made 1 to 5 days late.
 5% Deposits made 6 to 15 days late.
 10% Deposits made 16 or more days late, but before 10 days from the date of the first notice the IRS sent asking for the tax due.
 10% Amounts that should have been deposited, but instead were paid directly to the IRS or paid with your tax return.
 See Payment with return , earlier in this section, for exceptions.
+15% Amounts still unpaid more than 10 days after the date of

 15% Amounts still unpaid more than 10 days after the date of the first notice that the IRS sent asking for the tax due or the day on which you received notice and demand for immediate payment, whichever is earlier.